 The Activity Specific Statement of Interest consists of the following (existing questions):

 Are you participating in the GNSO policy process as a representative of any individual or entity, whether paid or unpaid?
+The term “representative” in this context means that you are acting on behalf of a third party, whether it is a legal or a natural person (the ‘Represented Party’) by whom you have been appointed, specifically for this activity or to a role that encompasses this activity, to represented and/or advocate for the Represented Party’s interests, views and positions.

 If the answer is “Yes,” please provide the name of the represented individual or entity.
-(If professional ethical obligations prevent you from disclosing this information, please provide details on which ethical obligations prevent you from disclosing and provide a high level description of the entity that you are representing without disclosing its name, for example “I represent a Registry client” or “I am representing a non-GNSO related entity” ):
+(If professional ethical obligations prevent you from disclosing this information, you must provide details on which ethical obligations prevent you from disclosing and must provide a high level description of the entity that you are representing without disclosing its name as well as declare whether, to the best of your knowledge, that entity is actively participating or being represented in other GNSO SG/Cs/SO/ACs,, for example “I represent a Registry client who is also actively participating in the RySG”, “I am representing a governmental entity, who is also actively participating in the GAC” or “I represent a large brand holder in the entertainment sector who, to the best of my knowledge, is not actively participating or being represented in other ICANN groups”).

+Yes: [provide name of represented individual or entity]

+The following professional ethical obligations prevent me from disclosing this information: [specific details required to be provided if this box is ticked]

+[Required response if previous box is ticked]: Please provide a high-level description of the entity that you are representing as well as declare, to the best of your knowledge, whether that entity is actively participating or being represented in other GNSO SG/Cs/SO/ACs:

 Please identify any other relevant arrangements, interests, or benefits as requested in the following two questions:

-Do you, your employer or your client have any type of material interest in ICANN this GNSO policy development processesprocess and its outcomes?
-If the answer is “yes,” please describe the material interest in ICANN GNSO policy development processes and outcomes:
+Do you, your employer or your client have any type of material interest in this GNSO policy process and its outcome?
+If the answer is “yes,” please describe the material interest:

-Are there any arrangements/agreements between you and any other group, constituency, client or person(s) regarding your participation as a work team member?
+Are there any arrangements/agreements between you and any other group, constituency, client or person(s) regarding your participation as a team member?
 If the answer is “yes,” please describe the arrangements/agreements and the name of the group, constituency, or person(s):

 Additional information (optional)